 Download: Excerpt Manned Submersibles (page 53)

-The caseback of Bradley’s Sea-Dweller was engraved with his name and the date of the ceremony.
+The caseback of Bradley’s Sea-Dweller was engraved with his name and the date of the 500th dive of Deepstar 4000: Nov.
+08, 1968.

 These watches were equipped with a Rolex 1570 caliber.
 The inside of the caseback bears the typical Rolex hallmarks.
 II.67 refers to the second quarter of 1967.
 The many watchmaker marks show that the watch was regularly serviced.

-Jake Ehrlich from Rolexmagazine.com found this amazing footage from February 1969, where Deepstar 4000 was used to observe the final stages of the lowering and actual touch down of the SEALAB 3 habitat on the ocean floor off San Clemente Island, California.
-(15:15)
+Jake Ehrlich from RolexMagazine.com found this amazing footage from February 1969, where Deepstar 4000 was used to observe the final stages of the lowering and actual touch down of the SEALAB 3 habitat on the ocean floor off San Clemente Island, California.
+Deepstar 4000 is mentioned at 15:17.
+Just click play and the video will start right there.

-Jacques Cousteau’s son, Philippe Cousteau, was a crew member of SEALAB 3.
+Jacques Cousteau’s son, Philippe Cousteau, was also a crew member of SEALAB 3.

-When the SEALAB 3 habitat reached the ocean floor, the pressure on the inside began to drop.
-Gas was leaking from the habitat.
-Bob Barth and Berry L. Cannon were pressurized faster than usual and sent down to stop the leaks.
+A team of four aquanauts – among them experienced SEALAB veterans Bob Barth and Berry L. Cannon – were immediately pressurized and sent down to stop the leaks.
 During the second attempt at saving the habitat, Berry L. Cannon died due to a malfunction of his breathing apparatus.
-SEALAB 3 was abortet.
+The habitat could not be saved and SEALAB 3 was aborted.

 Wichita Falls Times (Newspaper) – June 8, 1969